Red Jasper at a Glance

 Black Tourmaline

-Black Tourmaline provides protection while Red Jasper provides sustained endurance — together they create a powerful Root Chakra foundation for tackling any challenge
+Black Tourmaline handles protection while Red Jasper handles sustained endurance.
+Together they build a strong Root Chakra foundation for tackling any challenge

 Carnelian